 The Energi is a dark horse.
 It doesn’t carry much more power than any of the others, nor is it especially stylish, so what does it bring to the table?
 How about being two cases in one.
 Not only does the Energi give you a great battery with 2500 mAh of power (translation: about 2200 mAh) but you can slide off the case and there is a hard-shell inner case that will help protect your phone even without the bulky outer part.
 It is like lingerie made of armor for your iPhone.
 Practical and sexy, that is how Tylt does it.
 Expect a $100 price tag since you’re essentially getting double the gear.
 [Purchase]

 uNu Aero Series

-The uNu Aero Series is another one of the battery cases that offers something a little bit different.
+The uNu Aero Series is another great option that offers something a little bit different.
 It has a fairly acceptable 2000 mAh charge capacity which just about refills the iPhone 5 on the go.
 It has the standard matte black finish that offers reasonable protection.
 Otherwise, it doesn’t seem special enough to warrant the $100 price…that is, until you see it charge.
 Lightning adapter?
 Aero don’t need no stinking Lightning adapter!
 No, the Aero charges wirelessly thanks to an inductive pad that goes along with it.
 No need for wires, just lay it down and let it juice up.
 A nifty innovation for anyone that likes to live wire-free.
 [Purchase]

 Mophie Space Pack